ppi-warias/coding-live-challenge-angular/README.md

 ## Coding Challenge Steps

-1. Install Dependencies: Add necessary dependencies for NgRx, Reactive Forms, and RxJS.
-2. Create Components: Create components to demonstrate data binding and reactive forms.
-3. Set Up NgRx Store: Configure the NgRx store with actions, reducers, selectors, and effects.
-4. Create Services: Implement services to handle data fetching and manipulation.
-5. Integrate Components with Store: Connect components to the store using selectors and dispatch actions.
-6. Use RxJS: Implement RxJS patterns for handling asynchronous data streams.
+### Coding Challenge: Building a Todo Application with NgRx, Angular Components, Reactive Forms, Directives, and RxJS
+#### Objective:
+Create a Todo application that allows users to add, edit, delete, and filter tasks.
+The application should use NgRx for state management, Angular components for UI, Angular Reactive Forms for form handling, custom directives for UI enhancements, and RxJS for reactive programming patterns.

+#### Requirements:
+**NgRx Store:**

+Set up NgRx store to manage the state of the todo list.
+Create actions, reducers, and selectors for adding, editing, deleting, and filtering tasks.

+**Angular Components:**

+Create a main TodoComponent to display the list of tasks.
+Create a TodoFormComponent for adding and editing tasks.
+Create a TodoFilterComponent for filtering tasks.
+Angular Reactive Forms:

+Use Reactive Forms in TodoFormComponent to handle task input.
+Validate the form to ensure tasks have a title.
+Angular Directives:

+Create a custom directive to highlight overdue tasks.
+RxJS Patterns:

+Use RxJS operators to handle asynchronous operations and state changes.